intershop/helm-charts/charts/iom/README.rst

 Handling of persistent storage for shared file-system was improved
 ==================================================================

-In former version of IOM Helm charts the provisioning of persistent storage method was depending on the two parameters *persistence.hostPath* and *persistence.storageClass*.
-There was also a third parameter (*persistence.pvc*), but this one was removed.
+In former versions of IOM Helm charts the provisioning of persistent storage method was depending on the two parameters *persistence.hostPath* and *persistence.storageClass*.
+There was also a third parameter *persistence.pvc*, but this one was removed.
 There was a precedence defined for these parameters to select the provisioning method: if *persistence.hostPath* was set, *persistence.storageClass* was ignored.

-This is now changed.
+This has now changed.
 The new parameter *persistence.provisioning* was introduced, that explicitely defines the provisiong method to be used.
 Allowed values for *persistence.provisioning* are *dynamic* (default), *static* and *local*.

 - *dynamic* is equivalent to an old configuration, where *persistence.hostPath* and *persistence.pvc* were both not set.